aiiu-lab/BackdoorImageEditing/README.md

 pip install -r requirements.txt
 ```

-## Training (Take RoSteALS as Example)
+## Training

-Download the official RoSteALS checkpoint in their official [repo](https://github.com/TuBui/RoSteALS) and put them in to the folder structure as follows:
+Taking RoSteALS as an example, download the official RoSteALS checkpoint in their official [repo](https://github.com/TuBui/RoSteALS) and put them in to the folder structure as follows:

 ```
 BackdoorImageEditing/